thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

 Choosing **Learn** from the **Help** menu takes a you to the *Learn* center.
 The center contains one or more example queries.
 You can only play replay on data that you have access to.

-Click an item in Learn to replay it in ThoughtSpot.
+Click on a item in Learn to replay it in ThoughtSpot.
 During a reply, you can click `Pause` or `Resume` or click `ESC` to exit the replay.

 Any administrator can add to the items in the **Learn** center.
 To add a replay, do